 Traditionally, large commercial banks also underwrite bonds, and make markets in currency, interest rates, and credit-related securities, but today large commercial banks usually have an investment bank arm that is involved in the aforementioned activities.

-Jasper International Academy – An Institute for Investment Securities and Economic Development
+Jasper International Academy – An Academy for Investment Securities Banking and Economic Development

 Visit Page | Learning Opportunities and Qualifications in Europe